RandomInternetPreson/Lucid_Autonomy/README.md

 You can customize the extension by modifying the configurable variables and settings in the code.
 This allows you to tailor the extension to your specific needs.

-## Teaching Your AI

-There are several ways to teach your AI how to use the Lucid_Autonomy extension:

-1. **Use the Included Character Card File**:
-   - The repository includes a character card file that contains a detailed instruction set.
-This file is sent to the AI upon every back-and-forth between the user and the AI.

-2. **Create Your Own Character Card**:
-   - You can create your own character card by writing a block of text that contains the instructions you want the AI to follow.

-3. **Combine Character Card Information with In-Conversation Instructions**:
-   - You can paste the character card information into the conversation with the AI and/or use a character card.
-This approach allows you to provide additional context and instructions as needed.

-4. **Teach Your AI Step-by-Step**:
-   - You can teach your AI like a person, step by step.
-For example, you can show the AI how to move the mouse and use the trigger phrase.
-The AI can then build upon this knowledge to perform other tasks.
-This method is particularly useful for tasks that don't require complex instructions.

-### Explore and Experiment

-Encourage your AI to explore and experiment with different teaching methods.
-You might find that a combination of approaches works best for your specific use case.

 ## Examples